-The reigning high King of Ireland, Fiachaidh Fionnoladh, a descendant from a long line of the Milesian nobility, his wife Eithne, daughter of the king of Scotland; Feig, son of Fidheic Caoch, king of Munster, whose wife was Beartha, daughter of Goirtniad, king of Britain; Breasal, son of Firb, king of Ulster, whose wife Aine, was the daughter of the king of Sacsa? her father's name was Cainneall, accepted the invitations and traveled with their respective retinues, in two-wheeled chariots, horse drawn carts, horseback and on foot, meeting en-masse, on an open plain below the imposing stronghold of ‘Magh Cru’ (Field of Blood,) not far from Lough Conn in county Mayo.
+In 56AD, the reigning high King of Ireland, Fiachaidh Fionnoladh, a descendant from a long line of the Milesian nobility, his wife Eithne, daughter of the king of Scotland; Feig, son of Fidheic Caoch, king of Munster, whose wife was Beartha, daughter of Goirtniad, king of Britain; Breasal, son of Firb, king of Ulster, whose wife Aine, was the daughter of the king of Sacsa? her father's name was Cainneall, accepted the invitations and traveled with their respective retinues, in two-wheeled chariots, horse drawn carts, horseback and on foot, meeting en-masse, on an open plain below the imposing stronghold of ‘Magh Cru’ (Field of Blood,) not far from Lough Conn in county Mayo.
 As their attendants led the horses to the stables, the retinue proceeded up the ramp, crossed the earthen ditches, were met by the ever-alert gatekeepers, and escorted to the entrance of the great hall.

 The great hall, with its thick walls and oak roof beams, was laid out in readiness for the hungry guests.
 Rows of flickering birch-twig torches, wrapped in sheep’s wool dipped in beeswax, gave off a warm, inviting glow.
 The walls, usually displaying an array of battleaxes and broadswords, were instead adorned with colorful banners and woolen fabrics, reaching all the way to the vaulted ceiling, high above the wooden, plank floor.
 Sturdy trestles supported the tables lining the walls on either side, resplendent with large platters, piled high with roasted wild boar, beef, venison, mutton, salmon and jugs of ale and mead.
 The wall at the far end of the long hall was dominated by a large, open fireplace that crackled noisily and sent plumes of smoke and fiery sparks up through the wide chimney.
 Stacked close to the hearth were piles of dried peat blocks and seasoned logs, enough fuel to keep the fire burning well into the night.